ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 - `random_seed=None`: Added in [PyGAD 2.18.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-18-0).
 It defines the random seed to be used by the random function generators (we use random functions in the NumPy and random modules).
 This helps to reproduce the same results by setting the same random seed (e.g. `random_seed=2`).
 If given the value `None`, then it has no effect.
 - `logger=None`: Accepts an instance of the `logging.Logger` class to log the outputs.
 Any message is no longer printed using `print()` but logged.
 If `logger=None`, then a logger is created that uses `StreamHandler` to logs the messages to the console.
 Added in [PyGAD 3.0.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-0-0).
 Check the [Logging Outputs](https://pygad.readthedocs.io/en/latest/pygad_more.html#logging-outputs) for more information.

-The user doesn't have to specify all of such parameters while creating an instance of the GA class.
-A very important parameter you must care about is `fitness_func` which defines the fitness function.
+You do not have to set all of these parameters when you create an instance of the `GA` class.
+The most important one is `fitness_func`, which defines the fitness function.

 It is OK to set the value of any of the 2 parameters `init_range_low` and `init_range_high` to be equal, higher, or lower than the other parameter (i.e. `init_range_low` is not needed to be lower than `init_range_high`).
 The same holds for the `random_mutation_min_val` and `random_mutation_max_val` parameters.

-If the 2 parameters `mutation_type` and `crossover_type` are `None`, this disables any type of evolution the genetic algorithm can make.
-As a result, the genetic algorithm cannot find a better solution that the best solution in the initial population.
+If both the `mutation_type` and `crossover_type` parameters are `None`, then the genetic algorithm cannot evolve at all.
+As a result, it cannot find a solution better than the best solution in the initial population.

-The parameters are validated by calling the `validate_parameters()` method of the `utils.validation.Validation` class within the constructor.
-If at least a parameter is not correct, an exception is thrown and the `valid_parameters` attribute is set to `False`.
+The parameters are validated by calling the `validate_parameters()` method of the `utils.validation.Validation` class inside the constructor.
+If any parameter is not correct, an exception is raised and the `valid_parameters` attribute is set to `False`.

-# Extended Classes
+## Extended Classes

-To make the library modular and structured, different scripts are created where each script has one or more classes.
-Each class has its own objective.
+To keep the library modular and structured, the code is split into several scripts, where each script has one or more classes.
+Each class has its own purpose.

-This is the list of scripts and classes within them where the `pygad.GA` class extends:
+Here is the list of scripts and the classes that the `pygad.GA` class extends:

 1. `utils/engine.py`:
    1. `utils.engine.GAEngine`: